Fries, Virginia: Recreation

 gymnasium in the Carroll-Grayson area, along with a movie theatre.
 The need to expand was seen again in the late 1940s, and in 1948, a new lobby, bowling alley, kitchen and dining area, library, and additional game rooms were added.
-The swimming pool built in the front, facing new River, was the most popular addition.
+The swimming pool built in the front, facing the New River, was the most popular addition.

 Through the years semi-professional baseball was sponsored by the "Y".
 It has housed meetings for the Fries Garden Club, organized in 1932, Fries Lions Club organized in 1938, and the Fries Women's Club organized in 1953.

 The Fries Recreation center hosts The Boy Scouts of America and Girl Scouts of the USA, Red Cross Training Courses, Hunter Safety Courses, visiting community minded college students, and many more groups and activities.